Eurypema/cse15l-lab-reports/lab-report-week1.md

 -------
 With no arguments:

-The terminal becomes bugged.
-Pressing CTRL-C exits the terminal.
+The terminal becomes bugged as cat is meant to print.
+It is not possible to enter more commands.
+Pressing CTRL-C fixes the terminal.

 ![image](https://github.com/Eurypema/cse15l-lab-reports/assets/103284133/f2c1367a-faf7-453d-a8a9-386f40a91d1b)